The Salivary Gland Complex

 | 1990s | Additional compounds identified (calin, saratin, destabilase, eglin c) | Revealed multi-target pharmacology |

-| 2020 | Kvist et al. — comprehensive transcriptomic/proteomic analysis | 434+ proteins identified across 3 Hirudo species |
+| 2020 | Kvist et al. — thorough transcriptomic/proteomic analysis | 434+ proteins identified across 3 Hirudo species |

 Scale of Discovery

 The study employed RNA-seq of salivary gland tissue combined with mass spectrometry (LC-MS/MS) of secreted proteins, providing both transcript-level and protein-level confirmation.
 This dual-evidence approach increases confidence in the identified secretome.
+In 2025, additional discoveries — extracellular vesicle biogenesis in leech salivary gland cells (ScienceDirect) and functional hirudin production in microalgae (bioRxiv) — opened new avenues for drug delivery and scalable recombinant production.

 Functional Groups